Washington Foreclosure Fainess act

-Whereas HAMP and other modifications alternatives that are offered by most banks operate based upon “guidelines” that the banks voluntarily comply, or don’t comply with, at will; the Washington Foreclosure Fairness Act (FFA) is a Washington State specific legislative Act which provides homeowners with an alternative to the frustrating and endless mortgage modification process under such other programs like HAMP.
+Whereas HAMP and other modifications alternatives that are offered by most banks operate based upon “guidelines” that the banks voluntarily comply, or don’t comply with, at will; the Washington Foreclosure Fairness Act (FFA) is a Washington State specific legislative Act enacted in June 2011 which provides Washington State homeowners with an alternative to the frustrating and endless mortgage modification process under such other programs like HAMP.

 Because this is a Washington State specific act, you may find that if you ask your bank about this program that they will tell you that it “does not exist” or that “they do not participate” or that they have “never heard of it”.
 Do not be surprised as you are likely speaking to a representative that handles calls from many if not all 50-states and they have no idea about this new law (just in our state) up here in our soggy little corner of the country.
 But it does exist and it is real!
 And no they cannot “opt out” or elect to “not participate”, they must participate, it is just that your friendly $12.00 an hour representative has no clue as to anything about it, so do not take their word for it.